Must see in Granada: discover the best viewpoints

 sight from major mosque in granada

-Next to San Nicolás (Saint Nicholas) Viewpoint you can find the Mezquita Mayor (the Major Mosque), with splendorous gardens and a fountain built in Arabic style.
-Maybe it sounds strange, but despite of being so close to Saint Nicholas Viewpoint and, therefore, offering the same scenery, it is usually very quiet and peaceful.
+Next to San Nicolás (Saint Nicholas) Viewpoint, you can find the Mezquita Mayor (the Major Mosque), with splendorous gardens and a fountain built in Arabic style.
+Maybe it sounds strange, but despite being so close to Saint Nicholas Viewpoint and, therefore, offering the same scenery, it is usually very quiet and peaceful.

 Verea de Enmedio viewpoint